huggingface/huggingface_hub/docs/adding-a-library.md

 Additionally, this will add a tag with which users may filter models.
 All models from your library will be easily identifiable!

-If you're adding a new pipeline, you might also want to take a look at adding it to the [Types.ts](https://github.com/huggingface/huggingface_hub/blob/main/interfaces/Types.ts) for it to be identifiable as a possible pipeline.
+If you're adding a new pipeline type, you might also want to take a look at adding it to the [Types.ts](https://github.com/huggingface/huggingface_hub/blob/main/interfaces/Types.ts) for it to be identifiable as a possible pipeline.